dashedstripes/fbrz/WRITE.md

 - define the API first, then worry about implementation
 - fixing when selection is made from bottom up (flip anchors using index)
 - understand the problem first
+- only rerender branches of tree that have changed